jmriego/brunnerdx/README.md

 ## TODO:

 * This currently only reads the X and Y position of the Joystick and not the buttons.
 It's not an issue in modern games (you can play IL-2 BoX and CloD for example) but any old game with no multi joystick support would need to map joystick buttons to key presses somehow.
-* Improve the filtering of conditional forces.
-I'm sure this can be made a bit smoother

 ## Ref